Design and Technology

 Impact

 Impact is monitored through formative and summative opportunities.
-Lesson objectives are assessed against and quizzes and knowledge catchers are used at the beginning of a unit as a ‘Memory Masters’ activity.
+Lesson objectives are assessed against 'show what you know' activities and quizzes are used at the beginning of a unit as a ‘Memory Masters’ activity.
 This is to illicit what has been remembered to ensure any critical knowledge is revisited and recapped before moving on.
 Critical skills and knowledge have been identified and these are assessed against at the end of every unit.

 Children leave St Dennis Primary Academy equipped with a range of skills to enable them to succeed in their secondary education and be innovative and resourceful members of society.